vinceimbat/vinceimbat/content/thoughts/my sustainability model.md

 Entrepreneurship is not very attractive to me right now because it requires an amount of focus and attention that robs me of the time and energy I need to dedicate to what I want to do: insight-generation.
 Entrepreneurship can work if I perform the duties of an owner rather than a hands-on startup founder.

 Right now, I am using the [[thoughts/day job model]] to sustain my research activities.
-I could use my day job to pivot to [[thoughts/financial independence]], which frees me up to pursue insight-generation without the need to grow profit.
+I could use my day job to pivot to [[financial independence]], which frees me up to pursue insight-generation without the need to grow profit.

 A middle way from the Day Job model to financial independence is the [[thoughts/patronage model]], which attracts me. [[thoughts/a patronage model is best for an independent creative]] mainly because it helps the researcher focus on his main goal: to produce insights and test them through prototypes, not really to earn profit.